I am reporting live from the field as noted in these series of daily articles:

-This is the next article in this series:
+This is the next article in the series:

-Success lessons, Jean-Luc Martino, CIO, Raiffeisen Banque, Luxembourg, winner of the 2015 European CIO of the Year Award (medium enterprise)
+Success lessons, Paul Danneels, CIO, VDAB, Belgium, winner of the 2015 European CIO of the Year Award (public sector)

 In this video captured at CIOCITY, I overview what the EU CIO of the Year Winners embodied having chaired the panel session with the EU CIO of the Year winners.